tencent cloud

 client = CosS3Client(config)

-#### Download an object to the local file system
+#### Download files to a local directory.

 response = client.get_object(